flamelily-bluescsi/bluescsi/index.md

     <a href="https://github.com/erichelgeson/BlueSCSI" target="_blank" class="btn btn-lg btn-primary">V1 Github</a>&nbsp;<a href="https://github.com/BlueSCSI" target="_blank" class="btn btn-lg btn-primary">V2 Github</a>
 </p>

 Your registered Paypal delivery address will be used so please make sure it is correct before purchasing.
 You can see our current V2 stock on this page [CURRENT STOCK](/stock).
 Please see our page with info about [3D Prints](/print) for the BlueSCSI.
-If you need our V1 Firmware Update service, this can be found here [V1 Firmware Update](https://py.pl/1pvmZa).
+If you need help with V1 Firmware Update, contact us or view this → [V1 Firmware Update](https://github.com/erichelgeson/BlueSCSI-Updater).
 Please view the BlueSCSI Version 2 help docs here [https://bluescsi.com/docs/](https://bluescsi.com/docs/) Please download the PDF files below for Version 1 instructions about usage and assembly.

 <a href="/assets/pdfs/BlueSCSI_Instructions.pdf" target="_blank">&#9989;V1 Usage Instructions PDF</a>
 <a href="/assets/pdfs/BlueSCSI_assembly.pdf" target="_blank">&#9989;V1 Desktop Assembly Instructions PDF</a>